 Enthusiastic vacationers will also be traveling more and staying at their destinations longer in 2022.
 According to Gartner, more than 50% of knowledge workers are predicted to be working remotely by the end of 2021, which can easily translate to working from the beach while totally not drinking margaritas at noon.
 And, really, who’s in a rush to go home at this point?

 While everyone is ready to GOAT, they are more likely to express their vacation grandiosity domestically.
-Nearly 60% of prospective American travelers say they’ll stay stateside in 2022, and warm weather destinations like Orlando and Maui top the list.
+Nearly 60% of prospective American travelers say they’ll stay stateside in the coming year, and warm weather destinations like Orlando and Maui top the list.
 Though, sadly, you can’t get to the sandy beaches of Hawaii by car, 58% plan on continuing to travel by car, even after the pandemic ends.

 If you’ve been on a plane lately, it’s easy to understand why local travel is trending.
 If you’re a travel marketer, this means you need to pay more attention to local search and target audiences within a few hundred miles of your destination.